FranCali/MatrixMultiplication/README.md

 2. Strong scaling efficiency: <br>
 If the amount of time to complete a work unit with 1 processing element is t1, and the amount of time to complete the same unit of work with N processing elements is tN, the strong scaling efficiency (as a percentage of linear) is given as: **t1 / ( N * tN ) * 100%**

-The following chart is the result of the average operation performed over 10 strong scalability tests with 10 different inputs<br>
+The following chart is the result of the average operation performed over 6 strong scalability tests with 6 different inputs.
+Each test consists of testing the same input with different numbers of processing units, in this case from 1 to 16 <br>

 ![image](https://drive.google.com/uc?export=view&id=1sJhACQfKuRMDPP4MNwzZvQ29LWSwDlI2)
 <br><br>